Frequently Asked Questions

 What are the benefits of REITs in Hawaii?

 REITs invest billions in Hawaii, generating tax revenue, collectively supporting over 10,000 employees in Hawaii with combined incomes of over $520 million, promoting economic stability and supporting local organizations and charities with donations and their time.
-Specifically, Taubman Centers Inc. has committed $450 million for the redevelopment of International Market Place (IMP) in Waikiki.
-When completed, it is projected to generate more than $10 million in annual Hawaii general excise taxes and $4 million in annual property tax.
-General Growth Properties is investing $1 billion for expansion of Ala Moana Center and nearby residences.
+Specifically, Taubman Centers Inc. committed $450 million to the redevelopment of International Market Place (IMP) in Waikiki.
+Since its completion, estimates show IMP generating more than $10 million in annual Hawaii general excise taxes and $4 million in annual property tax.
+General Growth Properties invested $1 billion for expansion of Ala Moana Center and nearby residences.
 Economic activity during construction includes 11,600 jobs and more than $146 million in state tax revenue.
 CNL Lifestyle Properties, Inc. invested more than $3 million in improvements at Wet‘n’Wild Hawaii and currently employs more than 350 residents.
 Further, as investments, REITs give everyday investors the ability to own income-producing real estate; they offer the opportunity for competitive returns,9 asset diversification, and strong dividends.10

 How are REITs and their shareholders taxed in Hawaii?